yuchenyang83/Data_and_Code_tLME_dropout/README.md

-       (11) The main script 'simSEM25.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with 25% dropout rate; and
        (14) 'fit_aids.R' main script for fitting the LME and tLME models under the three mechanisms.
 It includes four structures for within-patient autocorrelation.

 #### Subfolder: ./Data ####